-This one year course advances your knowledge of electronic and mechanical system design as well as analysing the applications of engineering technology in new and innovative ways.
-The course utilises the industrial experience of our academic teaching staff to ensure the content and focus remains relevant, cutting edge and sought after by employers.
+This one year course advances your knowledge of electronic and mechanical system design, as well as analysing the applications of engineering technology in new and innovative ways.
+You will be taught by industry experienced academics who focus on relevant, cutting edge topics that are sought after by employers.

 The University partners with leading businesses across the industry

 This course provides an opportunity to top up from an HND, Foundation Degree (Science) or other equivalent engineering qualification to a BSc (Hons) Engineering.

 The course covers a range of topics that would be expected of a modern professional engineer.
 These include computer simulation, lean manufacture and quality applications.
 A substantial part of the course is a major project (normally industrially based).